CentreForDigitalHumanities/lettercraft/CONTRIBUTING.md

 While you have a backend development server running, run `yarn codegen` in a separate terminal.
 This process will watch the frontend and backend for changes to keep generated types up to date.

 (Alternatively, you can `yarn codegen-once`.
 This will start a backend server, run code generation once, and exit.
-Note that this only works if the backend isn't already running.)
+Note that this only works if the backend isn't already running, and does not work on Windows.)

 ### Recommended order of development